MujtabaMuhammad/sales_data_analysis/README.md

 ________________________________________
 Dependencies
 •	Python 3
-•	Libraries:
+•	Libraries: <br>
-o	pandas: For data manipulation. o	numpy: For numerical computations. o	matplotlib: For basic visualizations. o	seaborn: For advanced and aesthetic visualizations. o	tensorflow (optional): For potential predictive modeling.
+o	pandas: For data manipulation. <br>
+o	numpy: For numerical computations.<br>
+o	matplotlib: For basic visualizations.<br>
+o	seaborn: For advanced and aesthetic visualizations. <br>
+o	tensorflow (optional): For potential predictive modeling. <br>
 ________________________________________
 Summary Report
 The visualizations and findings from this project are designed to be actionable and insightful for retail decision-making.
 Example visualizations include: